Luna G3 CPAP Review: Data Access Guide

 Leak rate: The mask seal measurement sampled at 10 Hz, reported in liters per minute.
 Leak is one of the most actionable metrics in your data: high leak means your mask is not sealing properly, which reduces therapy effectiveness.

-Obstructive apneas: Complete breathing pauses caused by airway collapse, with timestamps and durations.
+Obstructive apneas: Complete breathing pauses caused by airway collapse, with timestamps.

-Central apneas: Breathing pauses where the brain does not send the drive signal to breathe, with timestamps and durations.
+Central apneas: Breathing pauses where the brain does not send the drive signal to breathe, with timestamps.

 Machine settings: The complete settings snapshot from your SD card, including therapy mode, pressure range, Reslex level, humidity setting, ramp time, mask type, and tube type.